bio-raum/samplesheet/docs/output.md

 ## Samplesheet

-The samplesheet will be stored under `results` (or another output directory specified with `--outdir`).
+The samplesheet will be stored under `samplesheet` (or another output directory specified with `--outdir`).